molpopgen/fwdpy11_arg_example/README.rst

 Currently, one can run simple simulations under very restrictive parameter combinations.
 There is currently **no** integration into msprime_ for generating the trees.
 To be safe, I only recommend running the unit test for now.
 While the underlying machinery is hooked up to fwdpy11_'s general scheme to model variation in mutation and recombination rates, the node/edge tracking currently assumes all positions are on the [0,1) interval.

-This has been confirmed to work in a clean conda environment using Python3.
+This has been confirmed to work in a clean conda environment using Python3.  **We strongly recommend that this package is installed into a clean conda env.**

 Install the following dependencies using conda: